Rocsg/FijiRelax/README.md

 - Exploration of T1/T2 distribution in ROI over time
 - Operable through a GUI, or scriptable for batch processing of large datasets
 <img src="https://github.com/Rocsg/FijiRelax/blob/master/images/fijirelax-snap-glob-explorer.png" width="800" caption="Time-lapse exploration of parameters in a plant under drought stress">

+ ## Using FijiRelax, from GUI to API

+ FijiRelax has been designed for three types of scientists: i) end-users using a GUI, ii) advanced users able to use a scripting languages to process large number of images, and iii) developers able to adapt and extend the application with new functionalities.

+* **End-users using a GUI**: this mode is recommended for scientists who are not specialists in image processing nor programming.
+Download FijiRelax through the official Fiji release, and follow the step-by-step installation instructions, as well as the hands-on tutorials built on the test dataset hosted at Zenodo [@fijirelaxDataset].
+Then, use the graphical user interface to import and process your own Bruker/NIFTI/Custom data, explore the relaxation maps in space and time using the graphical relaxation curve explorer and export your results as 2D/3D/4D TIFF images.
+This mode is also recommended for studying new datasets or new biological questions.
+Among the interface features, the plugin provides a graphical explorer to visualize the relaxation curves, and the estimated PD-weighted T1 and T2 distributions over customizable areas of interest.
+In 5D hypermaps, the distributions at each time-point can be displayed simultaneously, giving access to valuable information on water distribution in tissues and its evolution during the monitoring period.

+* **Advanced users**: this mode can be used by scientists with programming skills.
+Load the sample BeanShell scripts provided in the Zenodo archive by dragging them into the Fiji interface and run the scripts to reproduce the results shown in \autoref{fig:figure1}: import a dataset, convert it to an HyperMap (see \autoref{fig:figure1}-e), compute the parameter maps.
+Then, adapt these scripts to your needs, including processing your own data and batch-processing multiple experiments.

+* **Developers**: this mode is for programmers fluent with Java and Maven.
+Start by exploring the FijiRelax API: [API Overview](https://javadoc.io/doc/io.github.rocsg/fijirelax/latest/index.html).
+Build your own tools on top of the FijiRelax library, provided as a jar file hosted at maven central repository ([Artifact](https://search.maven.org/artifact/io.github.rocsg/fijirelax)), by indicating FijiRelax as a dependency in your POM file and run the unit tests.
+FijiRelax is hosted on a github public repository ([https://github.com/rocsg/fijirelax](https://github.com/rocsg/fijirelax)) and developers can offer to contribute to its development, and extend it by requesting features, or proposing new features.

 ## Dataset for testing purpose